AgonConsole8/agon-docs/docs/FAQ.md

 Buckle up!

-- [eZ80F92 datasheet](https://www.zilog.com/docs/ez80acclaim/ps0153.pdf) - details regarding the eZ80F92 microcontroller peripherals like I2C, SPI, Flash memory, debug interface, timers
+- [eZ80F92 datasheet](https://www.zilog.com/docs/ez80acclaim/ps0153.pdf) :fontawesome-solid-file-pdf: - details regarding the eZ80F92 microcontroller peripherals like I2C, SPI, Flash memory, debug interface, timers
-- [eZ80 CPU datasheet](https://www.zilog.com/docs/um0077.pdf) - details regarding the ez80 CPU itself, cpu architecture, registers, memory mode, interrupts and instruction set
+- [eZ80 CPU datasheet](https://www.zilog.com/docs/um0077.pdf) :fontawesome-solid-file-pdf: - details regarding the ez80 CPU itself, cpu architecture, registers, memory mode, interrupts and instruction set
-- [Application note AN033301-0711](https://www.zilog.com/docs/appnotes/an0333.pdf) - details of the ZDS Application Binary Interface (ABI), how to call C functions from Assembly and vice versa.
+- [Application note AN033301-0711](https://www.zilog.com/docs/appnotes/an0333.pdf) :fontawesome-solid-file-pdf: - details of the ZDS Application Binary Interface (ABI), how to call C functions from Assembly and vice versa.
 Also applicable to the AgDev environment which is compliant to the ABI.

 ## Can you code feature {x}?